How to Find Love (and Like!) When You Have ADHD

 - Can we have a harmonious relationship without religion or politics getting in the way?

-You should answer yes to all of these questions if this person is going to be your #1, or you should have a very good reason for accepting a no. Love may be blind, but like is not.
+You should answer yes to all of these questions if this is what you’re seeking in a relationship, or you should have a very good reason for accepting a no. Love may be blind, but like is not.

 Now let me add some smaller do’s.
 Use dating apps and the Internet to find someone you like; it saves time.
 Ask friends for referrals.
 Expect rejection and disappointment; combat this by commiserating with friends, not by withdrawing into isolation.
 Perfection in a partner is not the goal, but joy together is.